rwynn/wellington/README.md

     - Automating the packaging and deployment of applications
     - Automated testing and continuous integration/deployment

+- Vagrant integration
+    - vagrant up from the root folder
+    - provisioning step will install the app and run it in the background

 - AngularJS Starter
     - Based on Angular seed
     - Basic Admin UI provided that leverages spring boot management endpoints